mtth/azkaban/doc/extensions.rst

   etc.).

-* integrate pig jobs easily into your project configuration via the `PigJob` class.
-It accepts a file path (to the pig script) as first constructor argument, optionally followed by job options.
-It then automatically sets the job type and adds the corresponding script file to the project.
+* integrate pig jobs easily into your project configuration via the `PigJob` class which  automatically sets the job type and adds the corresponding script file to the project.

   .. code-block:: python

     from azkaban import PigJob

-    project.add_job('baz', PigJob('baz.pig', {'dependencies': 'bar'}))
+    project.add_job('baz', PigJob({'pig.script': 'baz.pig'})

 The full API for the `PigJob` class is below.